sonic-net/SONiC/doc/fpmsyncd/hld_fpmsyncd-NTT.md

 The idea is to have a more efficient system that would involve managing the NextHop Group in use by the route table separately, and simply have the route table specify a reference to which NextHop Group to use.
 Since at scale many routes will use the same NextHop Groups, this requires much smaller occupancy per route, and so more efficient building, transmission and parsing of per-route information.

-The current version of `fpmsyncd` has no support to handle the NextHop Group netlink messages sent by zebra process when it uses the new `dplane_fpm_nl` module.
+The current version of `fpmsyncd` has no support to handle the NextHop Group netlink messages sent by zebra process via `FPM` using the `dplane_fpm_nl` module.
 This implementation modifies the `fpmsyncd` code to handle `RTM_NEWNEXTHOP` and `RTM_DELNEXTHOP` events and write it to the database.
-Also, the `fpmsyncd` was modified to use the NextHop Group ID (`nexthop_group`) when programming the route to the `ROUTE_TABLE`.
+Also, the `fpmsyncd` was modified to use the NextHop Group ID (`nexthop_group`) when programming the route to the `ROUTE_TABLE` if `RTA_NH_ID` was included in the `RTM_NEWROUTE` message from zebra via `FPM`.

-These capabilities consist in:
-- `fpmsyncd` is responsible for enabling the SET/DEL setting of `NEXTHOP_GROUP_TABLE` for `APPL_DB` in Redis DB.
+Use case example of this feature would be BGP PIC, and recursive routes handling.
+BGP PIC has started in design discussion in the SONiC Routing WG.
+Recursive routes support would be discussed after.
+See [09072023 Routing WG Meeting minutes](https://lists.sonicfoundation.dev/g/sonic-wg-routing/wiki/34786) for further information about BGP PIC discussion.

 ### Requirements